14 Tage Everest Basislager Trek

 annapurna circuit trekking packing list

 During your EBC Trek in October, you will follow the classical trekking route across several climatic zones, from tropical to tundra.
 Therefore, selecting the right layer is crucial for a comfortable experience in various climatic zones.
-Also, remember that you will be trekking in the remote and isolated sections of the Himalayan region for the most part, so you should pack essential equipment that can enhance the experience and compensate for the region’s limited infrastructure and technological development.
+Also, remember that you will be trekking in the remote, isolated sections of the Himalayan region for the most part, so you should pack essential equipment to enhance the experience and compensate for the region’s limited infrastructure and technological development.

 To make your trekking adventure light and easy-going, My Everest Trip will also provide strong porters to help you with your luggage.
 We will provide one porter for every two trekkers, and the porter will carry about 15 kg of luggage for each trekker.
 If you want to go completely luggage-free on this exciting journey, you can hire an extra porter from us.